Non-minimal Elliptic Threefolds at Infinite Distance I: Log Calabi-Yau Resolutions: Degenerations of Hirzebruch models

 \subsection{Mixed genus-zero degenerations}

-The remaining single infinite-distance limit genus-zero degenerations of Hirzebruch models are, according to the classification of \cref{def:classification-Hirzebruch-single-infinite-distance-limits}, those in the Cases C and D. We recall that the non-minimal curves for these two cases are: \begin{itemize} \item Case C:\quad $C = h + (n+1)f$, or $C = h + (n+2)f$.
+The remaining single infinite-distance limit genus-zero degenerations of Hirzebruch models are, according to the classification of \cref{def:classification-Hirzebruch-single-infinite-distance-limits}, those in the Cases C and D. We recall that the non-minimal curves for these two cases are: \begin{itemize} \item Case C:\quad $C = h + (n+1)f$, or $C = h + (n+2)f$ (mixed section model).

-\item Case D:\quad $C = 2h + bf$, with $(n,b) = (0,1)$, $(1,2)$. \end{itemize} While for Cases A and B we could choose toric divisors as the representatives of the curve class $C$, leading to a very explicit resolution process based on the description in terms of global homogeneous coordinates, the same is not true for Cases C and D. Nonetheless, we can proceed by employing the general machinery for single infinite-distance limits, discussed in \cref{sec:geometry-components-single-limit,sec:line-bundles-components-single-limit}.
+\item Case D:\quad $C = 2h + bf$, with $(n,b) = (0,1)$, $(1,2)$ (mixed bisection model). \end{itemize} While for Cases A and B we could choose toric divisors as the representatives of the curve class $C$, leading to a very explicit resolution process based on the description in terms of global homogeneous coordinates, the same is not true for Cases C and D. Nonetheless, we can proceed by employing the general machinery for single infinite-distance limits, discussed in \cref{sec:geometry-components-single-limit,sec:line-bundles-components-single-limit}.
 Before we do so, let us further restrict the realization of Cases C and D.